msspiemonte/MPP2023/README.md

 # MPP2023
-Repository for the edition of selected manuscripts preserved in Piedmont library institutions.
+Repository for the edition files, in XML/TEI format, of selected manuscripts preserved in Piedmont library institutions.